xeropresence/AOPP/README.md

 * GMI Improvements
   * You can now use commas when withdrawing money, placing buy orders, and placing sell orders.
 * Bots will no longer appear in your reply list, /r and shift+r have a use again
+* Increased view distance (defaults to 2000 up from 1000, off by default)
+* `/aopp` ingame slash command with tab completion for parameters and patches

 ## Bugs Fixed